pea-222/pea-222.github.io/aboutme.md

 <img src="/assets/img/aboutme.png" alt="about me" style="width:265px;height:378px;">
 </p>

 My name is Praise Esther Adewumi.
-I am currently a 5th year student at the University of Calgary pursuing a Bsc in Kinesiology.
+I am currently a 5th year student at the University of Calgary pursuing a BSc in Kinesiology.

 Some Fun Facts about me: